project-89/argOS/designDocsBackup/design/autonomous-cognition.md

 ## Spontaneous Thought Generation

-One of TinySim's most sophisticated features is its ability to generate genuine spontaneous thoughts.
+One of ArgOS's most sophisticated features is its ability to generate genuine spontaneous thoughts.
 These aren't random - they emerge naturally from the agent's current state and history.
 An agent might suddenly remember a relevant past experience, realize a new way to use a tool, or generate a novel goal based on recognized opportunities.

 This process mirrors how human thoughts often seem to "pop into our heads."
 The thought generation system constantly monitors the agent's state - their goals, emotions, recent experiences, and current context.
 When certain patterns or connections reach a threshold of activation, new thoughts emerge.

 ## The Role of Goals

-Goals in TinySim aren't just task lists - they're dynamic structures that evolve with the agent's experiences and understanding.
+Goals in ArgOS aren't just task lists - they're dynamic structures that evolve with the agent's experiences and understanding.
 An initial goal like "explore the environment" might spawn sub-goals based on discoveries, merge with other goals when synergies are recognized, or transform entirely when new opportunities are perceived.

 The goal system maintains a complex hierarchy of objectives, from immediate tasks to long-term aspirations.
 These goals actively influence perception (directing attention to relevant features), memory retrieval (surfacing relevant past experiences), and emotional state (generating satisfaction or frustration based on progress).

 ## Emotional Intelligence

-Emotions in TinySim serve as more than just response modifiers.
+Emotions in ArgOS serve as more than just response modifiers.
 They're an integral part of the cognitive process, influencing:

 Memory Formation and Recall: Strong emotions make memories more vivid and easier to recall, just as they do in human cognition.